Celestron Australia is supporting the competition

 19. If after the judging process, an image is subsequently determined to have violated the letter and/or the spirit of the rules, then that image will be disqualified.
 Any prizes consequently awarded for that image, must be returned to the competition organisers.

 22. The competition judge reserves the right to reject any entry that, in the opinion of the judge, does not meet the conditions of entry or is unsuitable for public display.
 The judge's decisions will be final.

-24. All winners are required to make every effort to attend the presentation of the awards on Saturday, 15 July 2017.
+24. All winners should make an effort to attend the presentation of the awards on Saturday, 14 July 2018.

 The 2022 CWAS "David Malin Awards" are proudly supported by